Christmas and holiday season: Other impact and effects

+Week between Christmas and New Year

+In recent years, the week-long period between Christmas Day and New Year's Day, which has been called "Betwixtmas" or "Twixmas" in the UK, "Dead Week" in the US, as well as various other names in other languages, has been increasingly recognized, often in a context relating to the confusion and aimlessness that occurs during this week owing to the typical lack of routine due to a widespread absence of work, school, or other responsibilities and schedule expectations for many.
+It has been said that one can often not be sure "what day it is" and that "time loses its meaning" during this period between the two holidays.

 Legal issues

 United States

 In the United States, the Establishment Clause of the First Amendment to the Constitution of the United States has had significant legal impact upon the activities of governments and of state-funded public schools during and relating to the Christmas and holiday season, and has been the source of controversy.

-Public schools are subject to what the Anti-Defamation League terms the "December dilemma", namely the task of "acknowledging the various religious and secular holiday traditions celebrated during that time of year" whilst restricting observances of the various religious festivals to what is constitutionally permissible.
+Public schools are subject to what the Anti-Defamation League terms the "December dilemma", namely the task of "acknowledging the various religious and secular holiday traditions celebrated during that time of year" while restricting observances of the various religious festivals to what is constitutionally permissible.
 The ADL and many school district authorities have published guidelines for schools and for teachers.
 For example, the directive on maintaining religious neutrality in public schools over the Christmas and holiday season, given to public school administrators in the District of Columbia by the superintendent, contains several points on what may and may not be taught in the District of Columbia Public Schools, the themes of parties and concerts, the uses of religious symbols, the locations of school events and classes and prayer.